NaderMohamed325/IEEE--Task/Stm32/README.md

 ### Prerequisites

 You should know Makefile and linkerscript syntax
-For the STM32 startup code, please refer to the [startup.c](Stm32/startup.c) file in the `Stm32` directory.
+For more details, refer to the [startup.c](https://github.com/your-username/your-repo/blob/main/startup.c) file.